PedroNaves00/PedroNaves00/README.md

   Hi! <br>
 📌 I´m a cmmputer science student at IF Goiano, in constant learning looking for an opportunity. <br>
   ----------------------------------------------------------------------------------
-💻 Here you´r gonna find my repositories of projects and study activities.
+💻 Here you will find my repositories of projects and study activities.
   ----------------------------------------------------------------------------------

 - 📍 Brazil